How to use some of the functions of the Spatial Portal are covered in the User Guides. User Guides 2, 3, 7, 8 and 10

 Why would you want to use this tool?
-If, for example, you know the environment that best suits Pinot Noir grapes, you can find out where in Australia (or the world) suitable conditions occur (see the Pinot case study), if we have the required environmental layers.
+If, for example, you know the environment that best suits Pinot Noir grapes, you can find out where in Australia (or the world if the environment layers have world extent) suitable conditions occur (see the Pinot case study), if we have the required environmental layers.